m4cit/MaChAmp-TWG-Data-Augmentation/README.md

 # Options
 **-h, --help**

-**--unimorph0:**  UniMorph Inaccurate verb replacements with regard to transitivity.
-In place of --unimorph1, --internal, --supertag, or --original
+**--unimorph0:**  _UniMorph Inaccurate verb replacements with regard to transitivity.
+In place of --unimorph1, --internal, --supertag, or --original._

-**--unimorph1:**  UniMorph Accurate verb replacements with regard to transitivity.
-In place of --unimorph0, --internal, --supertag, or --original.
+**--unimorph1:**  _UniMorph Accurate verb replacements with regard to transitivity.
+In place of --unimorph0, --internal, --supertag, or --original._

-**--internal:**  For internal word swapping.
-In place of --unimorph0, unimorph1, --supertag, or --original.
+**--internal:**  _For internal word swapping.
+In place of --unimorph0, unimorph1, --supertag, or --original._

-**--supertag:**  For internal supertag word swapping.
-In place of --unimorph0, unimorph1, --internal, or --original.
+**--supertag:**  _For internal supertag word swapping.
+In place of --unimorph0, unimorph1, --internal, or --original._

-**--original:**  Appends the training data by itself without changes.
-In place of --unimorph0, unimorph1, --internal, or --supertag.
+**--original:**  _Appends the training data by itself without changes.
+In place of --unimorph0, unimorph1, --internal, or --supertag._

-**-i, --RRGinput:**  (OPTIONAL) Filtered RRG file input.
-Default file: "rrgparbank/conllu/filtered_acc_en_conllu.conllu".
+**-i, --RRGinput:**  _(OPTIONAL) Filtered RRG file input.
+Default file: "rrgparbank/conllu/filtered_acc_en_conllu.conllu"._

-**-o, --RRGoutput:**  (OPTIONAL) Filtered RRG file output directory.
-Default directory: "rrgparbank/conllu".
+**-o, --RRGoutput:**  _(OPTIONAL) Filtered RRG file output directory.
+Default directory: "rrgparbank/conllu"._

-**-t, --tag:**  Word tags.
+**-t, --tag:**  _Word tags._

-**-ti, --trainInput:**  (OPTIONAL) train.supertags file input.
-Default file: "experiments/rrgparbank-en/base/train.supertags".
+**-ti, --trainInput:**  _(OPTIONAL) train.supertags file input.
+Default file: "experiments/rrgparbank-en/base/train.supertags"._

-**-to, --trainOutput:**  (OPTIONAL) train.supertags file output directory.
-If the directory is not specified, the default directory is used and filename changes to "new_train.supertags".
+**-to, --trainOutput:**  _(OPTIONAL) train.supertags file output directory.
+If the directory is not specified, the default directory is used and filename changes to "new_train.supertags"._

-**-s, --extensionSize:**  Extension size of the resulting training file.
+**-s, --extensionSize:**  _Extension size of the resulting training file.
 Must be >= 2.
-"2" doubles the size (sentences) of the base training file, thus does 1 run through the file (-s input-1).
+"2" doubles the size (sentences) of the base training file, thus does 1 run through the file (-s input-1)._

 # Usage